 Bostrom, Nick.
 Superintelligence: Paths, Dangers, Strategies.
 Oxford, London.
 2014.
 Electronic version for Kindle.
 NF; 12/15

 How much should we worry about something possible but unlikely, but hideously dangerous?
 Somehow having collectively decided that all-out nuclear war just isn’t going to happen, I personally don’t worry about that as much as I used to.
 But what about suicidal religious radicals getting their hands on a nuclear weapon and blowing up a major city?
 I would say that’s possible, some people might think it’s even inevitable.
 The good news?
 That’s just a city (good chance not the one I live in).
 But how about the destruction of everybody, suddenly and by surprise?
 Not many of us are misanthropic enough to find a selfish bright side to that scenario.

 Bill Gates, Elon Musk, Stephen Hawking and other credible-sounding characters famously about a year ago expressed themselves on the dangers of runaway artificial intelligence (AI), and the author of this book appears to be one of the academic experts on this difficult-to-encompass topic.
 After reading it I find it hard not to conclude that a “superintelligence explosion” is possible, and might even be inevitable.
 It would just be a matter of time (but speaking of upsides, the good news for people like me is chances are we’d be long gone).

-Author Bostrom discusses various means through which this potential nightmare would occur.
+Author Bostrom discusses various ways this potential nightmare could occur.
 In general it’s a machine intelligence in an experimental setting endowed with strong ability to improve itself.
 To write code, essentially.
-Eventually to think and improve million times faster than the smartest human, through that unimaginable technical and logical mastery to take control of existing means of physical accomplishment, and to be able to develop new ones at lightning speed, all to serve its values.
+Eventually to think and improve a million times faster than the smartest human.
+Then through that unimaginable technical and logical mastery to take control of existing means of physical accomplishment, and to develop new ones at lightning speed, all to serve its values.